 The strong performance of our schools has been further enhanced by the appointment of a Strategic Leader for RE and Chaplaincy.
 Mr Mark Holdsworth is a lead inspector and is Headteacher of an outstanding Catholic school.
-In the 2022-2023 academic year he is set to build on the relationships that were forged across Chaplaincy teams the last academic year and has established a forum for co-construction of outstanding resources and training for Chaplaincy across our schools.
+In the 2022-2023 academic year he built on the relationships that were forged across Chaplaincy teams the last academic year and has established a forum for co-construction of outstanding resources and training for Chaplaincy across our schools.